NehrenD/deeprl_nanodegree/reacher/README.md

 ### Zip Content
 -README.md this file
--agent  package containing double_ddqn.pyt implementation of the Agent -network package containing duelin_dqn.py implementing the Network -util package containing some utilities -checkpoint_solution.pth contains the checkpoint file with the trained parameters -Navigation_Project_Training.ipynb Notebook with the implementation of the training process -Report.ipynb A notebook explaning the project and the solution with rewards plot and demonstration that agent solved the environment
+-util package containing some utilities -ddpg_model_ptan.py python file containing the config the agent and the actor and critic networks -learned_state.ckp contains the checkpoint file with the trained parameters -Continuous_Control_Training.ipynb Notebook with the implementation of the training process -Report.ipynb A notebook explaning the project and the solution with rewards plot and demonstration that agent solved the environment
--rewards_plot.eps image for the rewards plot -navigation_eng.yml conda env config
+-loss_actor.csv csv file from tensorboard with the loss of the actor -loss_critic.csv csv file from tensorboard with the loss of the critic -reward.csv csv file from tensorboard with the raw rewards -reward_100.csv csv file from tensorboard with the rewards of the trailing 100 episodes -navigation_eng.yml conda env config
--Banana.app Unity environment
+-Reacher.app Unity environment

 ### Instructions

 #### For Training
+Run Continuous_Control_Training.ipynb.ipynb
-Run Jupyter Notebook and open Navigation_Project_Training.ipynb Execute notebook
+Execute notebook

 #### For Evaluation